 Relative to state summative assessments, USED wrote that some schools and school districts may face circumstances in which they are not able to safely administer state summative assessments this spring using their standard practices.
 USED also recognized that individual states may need additional assessment flexibility based on the specific circumstances across or within the state, and that it will work with states to address their individual needs and conditions while ensuring the maximum available statewide data to inform the targeting of resources and supports.

 “The letter says there’s going to be no cookie-cutter approach like there was at the beginning of the pandemic last year,” Dr. Rice said.
 “What USED basically said was that it is open to considerations on the accountability side and a little less open on the assessment side.”

-MDE will initiate discussions with USED to allow Michigan to waive the federal requirement for statewide summative assessments this school year.
+MDE is initiating discussions with USED to allow Michigan to waive the federal requirement for statewide summative assessments this school year.
 A majority of Michigan students have received inconsistent to no instruction in an in-person format during the 2020-21 school year, and when these students return to in-person instruction, the focus should be on teaching and learning and ensuring social and emotional wellness rather than on preparing for and taking state summative assessments.